mkohler/cython_swig/README.rst

 .. class:: handout

-    To use SWIG, you, the programmer, have to create one file, the SWIG interface, or .i file.
-This is adder.i, the SWIG interface file for libadder.
+    To use SWIG, you, the programmer, have to create _one_ file, the SWIG interface, or .i file. _This_ is adder.i, the SWIG interface file for libadder.

     If you look at the last line a bit, you may think, "Hey, I've seen this before" and yes, it's identical to the C header file.

-    And for SWIG-friendly interfaces, I don't want to say simple interfaces, for SWIG-friendly interfaces, the .i file is a little boilerplate, followed by copy-and-pasting the C header file.
+    And for SWIG-friendly interfaces, I don't want to say simple interfaces, but for SWIG-friendly interfaces, the .i file is just a little bit of boilerplate, followed by copy-and-pasting the C header file.
+We'll look at more complicated SWIG interface files later.

     Now, what do you do with this file?
 Let's look at the SWIG build diagram.